As employers with open positions to fill, we often consider what we’re looking for in a candidate.

 Communicate the things that make you a great employer.
 Maybe it’s your work environment, flexible work arrangements, or a culture of fun in the midst of productivity.

-Then communicate what you have to offer candidates.
+Then show what you have to offer candidates.
 It’s a great way to differentiate yourself as an employer and attract the candidates who will be most successful in your business.